didi350/Data-Warehouse-Project/README.md

 (also copied, but from the right description) Building a modern data warehouse with SQL Server, including ETL processes, data modelling, and analytics.

-(methods and techniques section is manually transcribed from the video, needs checking)
+(methods and techniques section is manually transcribed from the video and checked against the screenshot it's good but might need editing just for semantics and to look better)

 (copied entirely from the project removed socials) ---------------------------------------------------------------------------
 # Data Warehouse and Analytics Project